All-Rated-Extreme-Demon-List/guidelines/020_Level_Stats/index.md

 ## Exceptions {:level-stats-exceptions}

 Your record does not need to follow this rule if it has been accepted on Pointercrate.
-You can read more about records already accepted on Pointercrate here. \[TODO: add link\]
+You can read more about records already accepted on Pointercrate [here](#pointercrate-auto-accept).